 • Understand disease progression: These studies are invaluable for diseases with limited existing research, such as rare diseases, offering insights into their natural course.
 This understanding aids in developing effective treatment and management strategies.

-Natural history studies are categorised into:
+Natural history studies are categorized into:

 • Cross-sectional studies: These provide a snapshot of a disease at a specific time, though they're limited in their ability to show cause and effect.